Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ![](img/2_target.gif)

-1. Next, the ROS TCP connection needs to be defined.
+1. Next, the ROS TCP connection needs to be created.
 Select `Robotics -> ROS Settings` from the top menu bar.

    In the ROS Settings window, the `ROS IP Address` should be the IP address of your ROS machine (*not* the one running Unity).

    - Find the IP address of your ROS machine.
 In Ubuntu, open a terminal window, and enter `hostname -I`.

-   - Replace the `ROS IP Address` value with the IP address of your ROS machine.
+   - If you are **not** running ROS in a Docker container, replace the `ROS IP Address` value with the IP address of your ROS machine.
 Ensure that the `Host Port` is set to `10000`.

-   - If you are going to run ROS services with a Docker container, fill `ROS IP Address` and `Override Unity IP Address` with the loopback IP address `127.0.0.1`.
+   - If you **are** going to run ROS services with a Docker container, fill `ROS IP Address` and `Override Unity IP Address` with the loopback IP address `127.0.0.1`.
 Otherwise, leave the `Override Unity IP Address` field empty.

    ![](img/2_settings.png)